fartg/rbxcat/README.md

 ```

-This also works with the included remote functions!
+This also works with the included remote functions.
 Want to see the actual, non-exploited, server-replicated value of a player in a local script?
-You can do the following!
+You can do the following:

 ```lua
 local events = game.ReplicatedStorage.Events.Info;